 - Test Scores:

-- The ongoing COVID-19 pandemic has led Cornell University to continue its suspension of the SAT/ACT testing requirement for applicants seeking to enroll as first-years beginning Fall 2022 as well as Fall 2023 and Fall 2024.
+- The ongoing COVID-19 pandemic has led Cornell University to extend its suspension of the SAT/ACT testing requirement to now include applicants seeking to enroll as first-years beginning Fall 2022 as well as Fall 2023 and Fall 2024.
 For the College of Arts & Sciences, the submission of SAT/ACT test results is optional for both Early Decision and Regular Decision.
-For more information, please consult the webpage for the Undergraduate Admissions Office.

 - International students: You may be asked to submit results from an English language proficiency exam.